powercord-community/guidelines/README.md

 ### 10. Only perform manual HTTP requests to Discord if there are no other solutions

 Discord internally has mostly everything you'll need to retrieve data without directly calling the API or connecting to the Gateway.
-Performing such actions may get user's account flagged for selfbotting or modding and banned for doing so.
+Performing such actions may get user accounts flagged for selfbotting or modding, and banned for doing so.

 ### 11. Limit NSFW plugins

 We're not against plugins providing NSFW features, but they should be properly labeled and handled.
-If your plugin can provide NSFW but it isn't the main purpose, **NSFW features must be turned off by default**.
-If the main feature of the plugin is based on NSFW, please specify it in your manifest through the `nsfw` key, so we can label it as such.
+If your plugin can provide NSFW content but it isn't its main purpose, **NSFW features must be turned off by default**.
+If the main feature of the plugin is based on NSFW, please specify it in your manifest through the `nsfw` key, so that we can label it as such.

 ## How we handle plugins